-Benjamin Toth, Professor of Percussion at The Hartt School, University of Hartford, has presented concerts, radio and television broadcasts, master classes, and children’s programs throughout Europe and the United States, as well as in Brazil, Ghana, Hong Kong, Japan, and Trinidad.
-His performances have been described as "tour de force" (Gramophone), "riveting" (New York Times), "dazzling" (Beaumont Enterprise), "powerful" (Louisville Courier-Journal), "primal" (Die Rheinpfalz), "enchanting" (Kornwestheimer Zeitung), "beautiful and unusual" (Washington Post), "passionate" (Westfalen Blatt), "absolutely precise" (Marburger Neue Zeitung), "hugely virtuosic" (BBC magazine), "awe-inspiring" (Saginaw News), and "breathtaking" (Cleveland Plain Dealer).
+Benjamin Toth, Professor of Percussion at The Hartt School, University of Hartford, has presented concerts, radio and television broadcasts, master classes, and children’s programs in many countries, spanning six continents.
+His performances have been described as "tour de force" (Gramophone), "riveting" (New York Times), "dazzling" (Beaumont Enterprise), "powerful" (Louisville Courier-Journal), "primal" (Die Rheinpfalz), "enchanting" (Kornwestheimer Zeitung), "beautiful and unusual" (Washington Post), "hugely virtuosic" (BBC magazine), "awe-inspiring" (Saginaw News), and "breathtaking" (Cleveland Plain Dealer).

-Toth's varied musical interests are reflected in his performance credits, highlights of which include: chamber music performances with Percussion Group Cincinnati (member, 1987-1992), the Jovan Percussion Projekt (member, 1996-present), Illinois Contemporary Chamber Players (member, 1985-86), Myriad (Cleveland Orchestra-based ensemble, 1993), and Conundrum (with composer/pianist David Macbride, 1992-present), and duo performances with marimbist/composer Nebojsa Jovan Zivkovic, bassist Robert Black, violinist Catherine Tait, and soprano/composer Susan Botti; concerto appearances with the Cincinnati, Lake Forest, Greensboro, Midland (MI), and Peoria (IL) Symphony Orchestras, the Symphony of Southeast Texas, and the Eastman Wind Ensemble; orchestral and ensemble work with the Sinfonia da Camera, Akron Symphony Orchestra, Cleveland Chamber Symphony, Brass Band of Battle Creek, and the Milwaukee Ballet; percussion and drum set work for regional theaters and national tours of Broadway musicals for the Goodspeed Opera House, Hartford Stage, Kenley Players, and Bushnell Theater, and for several touring artists, including Red Skelton, William Warfield, Mitzi Gaynor, Carol Lawrence, Bob Crosby, and the Jimmy Dorsey Band.
+His varied musical interests are reflected in his performance credits, including chamber music performances with Conundrum (1992-present), the Jovan Percussion Projekt (1996-present), Myriad (1993), Percussion Group Cincinnati (1987-1992), and the Illinois Contemporary Chamber Players (1985-86); duo performances with marimbist/composer Nebojsa Jovan Zivkovic, bassist Robert Black, violinist Catherine Tait, and soprano/composer Susan Botti; concerto appearances with the Cincinnati, Lake Forest, Greensboro, Midland, and Peoria Symphony Orchestras, the Symphony of Southeast Texas, and the Eastman Wind Ensemble; orchestral and ensemble work with the Sinfonia da Camera, Akron Symphony Orchestra, Cleveland Chamber Symphony, Brass Band of Battle Creek, and the Milwaukee Ballet; and percussion and drum set work for regional theaters, national tours of Broadway musicals, and several touring artists, including Red Skelton, William Warfield, Mitzi Gaynor, Carol Lawrence, Bob Crosby, and the Jimmy Dorsey Band.

-He has studied classical percussion with Thomas Siwe (University of Illinois), Larry Snider (University of Akron), and Donald Miller (Cleveland Orchestra); drum set with Bob McKee (Cleveland, Ohio); and world percussion with John Amira and Johnny Almendra (Latin percussion), Joseph Galeota (African drumming), Rogerio Boccato (Brazilian percussion), Shane Shanahan (hand drumming), and Glen Velez (frame drumming).
-Toth has previously served on the faculty of the University of Cincinnati’s College-Conservatory of Music.
-He holds a Bachelor’s degree in Percussion Performance and Jazz Studies (double major) from the University of Akron, and a Master’s degree from the University of Illinois.
-Benjamin Toth is a Yamaha Performing Artist.
+He has studied classical percussion with Thomas Siwe (University of Illinois), Larry Snider (University of Akron), and Donald Miller (Cleveland Orchestra); drum-set with Bob McKee; and world percussion with John Amira, Johnny Almendra, Joseph Galeota, Rogerio Boccato, Shane Shanahan, and Glen Velez.
+Toth previously served on the faculty of the University of Cincinnati’s College-Conservatory of Music.
+He holds Bachelor’s degrees in Percussion Performance and Jazz Studies from the University of Akron, and a Master’s degree from the University of Illinois.